sindresorhus/sindresorhus.github.com/source/content/apps/pure-paste.md

 - That menu item is not available in all apps.
 - In some apps, like Word, the menu item has a different label, which requires a separate mapping.
 - This app can exclude certain apps, preserve links, and also remove tracking parameters from URLs.

+#### The copy/paste custom keyboard shortcut does not work

+Try [resetting privacy permissions](https://sindresorhus.com/apps/faq#mac-reset-permissions) for the app. macOS can sometimes corrupt these permissions, causing the shortcut to fail.

 #### What are tracking parameters and why would I want to remove them?